-- Communication activities should be planned in each work package in line with the communication objective listed for each.
-It is compulsory to have at least one communication activity in each work package.
-Projects are expected to design and communicate tailored messages to their target audiences about the project's objectives, outputs, results, and benefits (see Section 5.9). - The long-term durability of project outputs and results is of great importance for this Programme.
+- communicate tailored messages to their target audiences about the project's objectives, outputs, results, and benefits (see Section 5.9). - The long-term durability of project outputs and results is of great importance for this Programme.
 All projects are expected to plan and implement activities that will ensure the replication and roll-out of their outputs and results.
 Activities to ensure long-term effects are inherently tied in with other project activities.
 As such, activities to ensure long-term effects must be planned in the relevant work packages, as appropriate.
-It is not compulsory to have an activity on longterm effects in each work package, but applicants must strategically plan longterm effects activities when designing their work plans (e.g., at crucial milestones of the project). - Project management should not be described in work packages.
+It is not compulsory to have an activity on long-term effects in each work package, but applicants must strategically plan long-term effects activities when designing their work plans (e.g., at crucial milestones of the project). - Project management should not be described in work packages.
 Applicants are asked to describe the key principles of project management and the approach they will adopt in the dedicated section on Project Management in the application form, where specific questions are listed.
 They do not need to describe the detailed project management activities they will implement in the work packages.
 Budget for project management should be integrated in all three implementation work packages.